CandresVa/PythonCodes/README.md

 # PythonCodes
-MyPython codes, focus on thermodynamics behaviors
-Hi, I created this with the intention to share some of my thermic simulation, also some ecuations solvers ando play with words.
+MyPython codes, tricks codes, focus on thermodynamics behaviors Hi, I created this with the intention to share some of my thermic simulation, also some ecuations solvers ando play with words.